-The Board is responsible for reviewing the remuneration of the Company's senior management in consultation with the Chief Executive of the Company.
-The remuneration packages of senior management consist of a mixture of a base remuneration package and a variable remuneration component based on relevant performance measures, designed to attract, motivate and retain high quality employees who will enable the Company to achieve its short and long-term objectives.
+The Board is responsible for reviewing the remuneration of the Company's executive leadership team (ELT) in consultation with the Chief Executive of the Company.
+The remuneration packages of the ELT consist of a mixture of a base remuneration package and a variable remuneration component (short-term incentive, or STI) based on relevant performance measures, designed to attract, motivate and retain high quality employees who will enable the Company to achieve its short and long-term objectives.
+The Company also has a long-term incentive (LTI) for the ELT in the form of a performance share rights plan.
+The plan grants participants a right to receive ordinary shares in South Port for no consideration if the following vesting conditions/hurdles are met at the conclusion of a three-year period and the participants remain employed by the Group during that period: